 The extent to which the promoter has made commitments to third parties in relation to any aspect of the proposed scheme or its consequences should also be clearly stated.
-The promoter should also identify the alternatives considered and their reasons for rejection.

 The promoter should separately be required to demonstrate the relevance of the proposed scheme to the Scottish Executive, National Transport Agency, Regional Transport Partnership and local authority policies.